How To Stop Eating Out of Boredom

 • This even works with foods like ice cream – if you can buy ice creams in single-servings like ice cream bars or popsicles, it can make enjoying the right amount easier

-5. Eat Filling Foods High in Protein, Fat, and Fiber
+5. Eat Filling Foods High In Protein, Fat, And Fiber

 Basing our meals around whole, real foods like chicken, fish, fiber-rich foods like vegetables, and filling fats like nuts, cheese, and avocado can help us feel more satisfied.
 Studies show in fact, that eggs, fish, yogurt, nuts, avocado, apples, and potatoes are the most filling foods.
 Foods high in filling fiber but don’t cause usually bloating include: avocados, bananas, carrots, blackberries, almonds, strawberries, and beets.